 Bed rails are railings that go along the side of a bed and connect to both the headboard and footboard, preventing a person lying in the bed from rolling out easily.
 Bed rails may take on various titles such as bed side rails, half rails, safety rails, bed handles, assist bars, hospital bed rails, and adult portable bed rails.

 - Reduce the risk of falling from the bed since an injury from falling can have serious health risks including broken bones, internal damage, etc.

-- Help your loved one reposition in the bed on his or her own.
+- Help your parent reposition in the bed on his or her own.

-- Help your loved one get in and out of the bed on his or her own.
+- Help your parent get in and out of the bed on his or her own.

 - In general, a bed rail should be used when someone has poor strength, decreased flexibility, poor endurance, and general difficulty moving around.